Jesus Raises Jairus’ Daughter Back To Life

 There can be no doubt that many of his peers despised him for humbling himself before the Lord, but what a blessing he is going to receive.

-A useful timeline would be this when the father left the child, she was at her latest gasp, and he didn’t know whether to regard her now as dead or alive and, because he didn’t receive any certain knowledge of her death, he was perplexed whether to speak of her as departed or not, expressing himself one moment in one language, and at the next in another.
-Jesus agrees to go with him, but it seems a large crowd has got in Jesus’ way.
+When the father left the child, she was at her latest gasp, and he didn’t know whether to regard her now as dead or alive and, because he didn’t receive any certain knowledge of her death, he was perplexed whether to speak of her as departed or not, expressing himself one moment in one language, and at the next in another.

 On the way to Jairus’ home, Jesus heals a woman with bleeding issues, Matthew 9:20-22 / Mark 5:25-34 / Luke 8:43-48.